Department of Veterans Affairs.

 (3) Actions that may be imposed under this section include limitation, suspension, or permanent revocation of commercial visiting privileges at one or more VA medical facilities.
 Instances of widespread misconduct by an individual or multiple sales representatives may result in the imposition of a VISN-wide or VA-wide limitation, suspension, or revocation of commercial visiting privileges of the entire sales force of a given manufacturer, if necessary to prevent further noncompliance.
 The director will provide the sales representative or sales force manager written notice of any final order issued under this section.

 (4) Notice concerning a final order suspending or permanently revoking an entire sales force's commercial visiting privileges shall include specific notice concerning the right to appeal the director's order to the Under Secretary for Health.
 The sales force manager or other corporate representative may request the Under Secretary's review within 30 days of the date of the director's order by submitting a written request to the director.
 The director shall forward the initial notice, any response, the final order, and the request for review to the Under Secretary for a final VA decision.
-VA will enforce the director's order while it is under review by the Under Secretary.
+VA will enforce the director's order while it Start Printed Page 26165is under review by the Under Secretary.
 The director will provide the individual who made the request written notice of the Under Secretary's decision.

 (Authority: 38 U.S.C.
 501)